turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section id="check-it-out-2" class="call-to-action">
 ### Check It Out

-Fork [this CodePen](https://codepen.io/turingschool/pen/yLdRWxY) and follow the directions below:
+Fork [this Color Box CodePen](https://codepen.io/turingschool/pen/yLdRWxY) and follow the directions below:
 - Read through the code that is currently written, and observe the result in the mini-browser
 - Un-comment line 3.
 What changed about the box?
 What remained the same?
 - Un-comment line 4.
 What changed about the box?
 What remained the same?